How does this medication work? What will it do for me?

 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to take this medication if their doctor has not prescribed it.

 What form(s) does this medication come in?

 Each orange, biconvex, film-coated tablet engraved with "PD 270" contains phenelzine sulfate, equivalent to phenelzine base 15 mg.
 Nonmedicinal ingredients: croscarmellose sodium, edetate disodium, magnesium stearate, mannitol, opadry orange, and povidone simethicone emulsion.
-This medication does not contain gluten, lactose, paraben, sodium, sulfite, or tartrazine.

 How should I use this medication?